In this guide, we’ll break down one of the biggest challenges researchers face when it comes to surveying an audience — response bias.

 The key here is how response bias questions are worded.
 To better illustrate this, here is an example:

 “Do you think it’s OK to drink alcohol frequently?” is a question that society conditions us to say no to, even those who do drink heavily.
+A question like this cannot get a truthful response.

+People know the appropriate answer and will give it regardless of their real view.
 In fact, social desirability bias can work both ways.
-Depending on the question you can find both over-reporting and under-reporting of a particular viewpoint, and that can have a dramatic affect on the usability of the data eventually generated.
+Depending on the question you can find both over-reporting and under-reporting of a particular viewpoint, and that can have a dramatic effect on the usability of the data eventually generated.

-3) Extreme Responses
+3) Extreme responses

-This type of bias occurs most commonly in surveys that offer a scale for responses in order to rate individual components, whether that is numbers (such as 1 to 5, star ratings) or even a selection of statements (such as satisfied, mostly satisfied, somewhat dissatisfied, and dissatisfied).
+This type of bias occurs most commonly in surveys that offer a scale for responses to rate individual components, whether that is numbers (such as 1 to 5, star ratings) or even a selection of statements (such as satisfied, mostly satisfied, somewhat dissatisfied, and dissatisfied).

 What happens is that the answers tend to be either 1 or 5, 1 star or 5 stars, satisfied or dissatisfied.
 Few people choose the middle options.
 Through various response bias studies, it has been shown that there are cultural influences on this kind of behavior.

 Culture is of course not the only cause of this behavior.
 Studies show that education level also matters.
-The lower the education level, the more likely the participant display extreme response traits.
+The lower the education level, the more likely the participant to display extreme response traits.

 Lastly, wording bias can also be a cause.
 Sensitive questions that offer blame to someone or something for a difficult situation will result in extreme responses too.

-“Are family and peers partly responsible for a substance abuser’s behavior?”
+Think about this question: “Are family and peers partly responsible for a substance abuser’s behavior?”

-There is no middle ground there for most people, and responses will be at the extreme end of whatever options are provided.
+There is no middle ground there for most people, and responses will be at the end of whatever options are provided.
 While sometimes sensitive questions need to be asked, carefully structuring them to avoid the instant emotional response can avoid the extreme responses we are talking about.

-4) Neutral Responding
+4) Neutral responding

-This type of response bias is the exact opposite of extreme responding, as here the participant chooses the neutral answer every time.
 This is usually a result of the participant not being interested in the survey at all and is simply looking to answer questions as quickly as possible.

-This inaccurate data is just as damaging and highlights just how important selection of participants can be for your research.
+This inaccurate data is just as damaging and highlights just how important the selection of participants can be for your research.

-5) Acquiescence Bias
+5) Acquiescence bias

 Acquiescence bias is a form of response bias where participants respond in agreement with all questions within the survey.
 In most cases, if your survey is well designed, that results in the participant agreeing with at least two contradictory statements.
 The answers provided this way are then no longer accurate or truthful.